Taiwan deploys fighter jets as China enters Taiwan Strait

 The agency said the ships remained "west of the median line of the Taiwan Strait," or closer to mainland China.

-Amid rising tensions between the two, the Liaoning carrier and its escorts were expected to take about 10 hours to traverse the strait, the news agency reported.
+By Thursday morning, the Liaoning carrier had completed its passage through the strait, the news agency reported.

-Taiwan's President Tsai Ing-wen, who is in Nicaragua as part of a Central American tour, has been briefed about the situation and requested that officials in Taipei closely monitor the movements of the Chinese vessels, CNA said.
+Taiwan's President Tsai Ing-wen, who is in Nicaragua, has been briefed about the situation and requested that officials in Taipei closely monitor the movements of the Chinese vessels, CNA said.

+Tsai drew anger from China when she met senior US Republicans including Senator Ted Cruz in Houston on Sunday en route to Central America during a controversial transit stop that Beijing had asked the United States to not allow.

+Relations between Taiwan, China and the US have been strained since President-elect Donald Trump spoke to Tsai in a phone call in December, upending decades of diplomatic protocol.

 The Liaoning carrier's J-15 fighter jets last month practiced air confrontations and air refueling in the Yellow Sea late before the ship and its flotilla headed into the open Pacific beyond Taiwan and Okinawa.